 York is a compact city with lots of things to do within the magnificent Roman walls and also beyond them.
 This beautiful ancient location is best explored on foot, and it’s easy to get from one side of the city to the other in just 20 minutes.
-Alternatively, you may prefer other modes of transport, all of which are easily accessible: –
+You can easily seo York by foot but alternatively, you may prefer other modes of transport, all of which are easily accessible: –

 York Buses and Park & Ride